-The Art Collection has as its centrepiece the Torrie Collection of 17th century Dutch and Italian Masters with works by Ruisdael, ten Oever, Van der Meulen, Pynacker, Rosa and Rvan de Velde.
-The University also holds the second largest collection of portraits in Scotland ranging from 17th century portraits of John Napier and John Knox to the recent dynamic painting of Peter Higgs by Ken Currie.
-Other portrait artists represented are Sir Henry Raeburn, Stanley Cursiter, Sir George Reid, James Cowie and Victoria Crowe.
+A significant and celebrated component of our holdings is the Torrie collection, which features seventeenth-century Dutch and Italian work, with examples by Ruisdael, ten Oever, Van der Meulen, Pynacker, Rosa and van de Velde.
+The University also holds the second largest collection of portraits in Scotland, ranging from historic depictions of John Napier and John Knox, to the more recent painting of Nobel Laureate Peter Higgs by Ken Currie.
+Other portrait artists represented include Sir Henry Raeburn, Stanley Cursiter, Sir George Reid, James Cowie and Victoria Crowe.

-We aim to represent all of the University Art Collection online through this resource.
-This is an ongoing process as the existing collection continues to be catalogued and photographed and also as new acquisitions are brought in.
-Images accompany records where there is an existing image file of sufficient quality and images will be added to existing records as part of wider cataloguing efforts.
+Representing the University Art Collection online is an ongoing process.
+Images accompany records where there is an existing image file of sufficient quality, and images will be added to records as part of wider cataloguing efforts.
 If there is a particular work that is of interest that does not have an accompanying image, please contact us directly on the details below.

 For further information about the University of Edinburgh Art Collections please contact: